aspose-total/Aspose.Total-Products/total/en/python-net/conversion/ott-to-ppsm/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert OTT to PPSM?</h2>

+OTT is a file format used by OpenOffice and LibreOffice applications.
+It is a text document format that is used to store text documents, spreadsheets, presentations, and other types of documents.
+PPSM is a file format used by Microsoft PowerPoint.
+It is a presentation format that is used to store presentations and slideshows.
+Converting OTT to PPSM allows users to view and edit their documents in the Microsoft PowerPoint application.

+<h2>How Aspose.Total Helps for OTT to PPSM Conversion?</h2>
-For a Python developer, who is trying to add a OTT to PPSM conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert OTT file to PDF.
-After that by using PowerPoint Python API [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/), save the created PDF into Presentation as a PPSM format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats.
+It helps Python developers to automate the conversion process from OTT to PPSM.
+It is mainly in two steps.
+Firstly use Aspose.Words for Python via .NET API to convert OTT file to PDF.
+After that by using PowerPoint Python API Aspose.Slides for Python via .NET, save the created PDF into Presentation as a PPSM format.

+Aspose.Words for Python via .NET API is a powerful word processing API that enables developers to create, read, edit, and convert various document formats.
+It supports a wide range of document formats such as DOC, DOCX, ODT, OTT, and more.
+It also provides features such as document manipulation, document conversion, document comparison, and more.

+Aspose.Slides for Python via .NET API is a powerful presentation API that enables developers to create, read, edit, and convert various presentation formats.
+It supports a wide range of presentation formats such as PPT, PPTX, PPS, PPSX, PPTM, and more.
+It also provides features such as presentation manipulation, presentation conversion, presentation comparison, and more.

+By using Aspose.Total for Python via .NET API, developers can easily convert OTT to PPSM format.
+It provides a simple and efficient way to automate the conversion process.
+It also provides a wide range of features that can be used to create, read, edit, and convert various document and presentation formats.

 {{% /blocks/products/pf/feature-page-summary %}}